lepture/authlib/docs/flask/2/openid-connect.rst

 key
 ~~~

-A private key is required to generate JWT.
+A private key is required to generate a JWT.
 The key that you are going to use
 dependents on the ``alg`` you are using.
 For instance, the alg is ``RS256``,
 you need to use an RSA private key.
 It can be set with::